qiskit-community/qiskit-alt/README.md

 * The phase of the Pauli operators is computed incorrectly.
 But, correcting this will have a negligible impact on performance.

 * The efficiency of the qiskit-nature version could be improved by a more efficient implementation of Fermi operators.
 The efficiency of this package, qiskit_alt, could be improved by reducing the amount of copying.
+EDIT: of the 773ms above, about 2.5ms are spent translating the result of the JW transform through two different representations and then copying buffers to a Python object.

 ### Installation/configuration notes